 Unlike traditional diet plans, my approach does not rely on calorie counting, rigid meal plans, or one-size-fits-all rules.
 I focus on education, personalization, and sustainability, helping clients understand how to fuel their bodies effectively based on lab results (not guessing) while building habits they can maintain long term without deprivation or overwhelm.

-I specialize in working with neurodivergent children, including those with autism spectrum disorder (ASD), ADHD, sensory processing differences, anxiety, and learning or behavioral challenges.
-My approach uses functional and integrative pediatric nutrition to support the underlying biological factors that can influence focus, mood, digestion, sleep, and overall regulation, while honoring each child’s unique neurodevelopmental profile.
+I specialize in women’s health and in working with neurodivergent children, including those with autism spectrum disorder (ASD), ADHD, sensory processing differences, anxiety, and learning or behavioral challenges.
+Across both, my work focuses on how biology influences energy, mood, focus, digestion, sleep, and long-term resilience.

 What are your credentials and background as a dietitian?

-I am a Registered Dietitian Nutritionist (RDN, CDN) with a Master’s degree in Nutrition and Public Health from Columbia University and advanced training in functional and integrative nutrition.
+I am a Registered Dietitian Nutritionist (RDN, LDN) with a Master’s degree in Nutrition and Public Health from Columbia University and advanced training in functional and integrative nutrition.
 I have spent many years working in corporate wellness with Fortune 500 companies, supporting adults with energy, metabolism, stress, and sustainable lifestyle change.
 Today, I combine that experience with pediatric and family nutrition to support children, adolescents, and adults using a practical, evidence-based approach.

 What is functional and integrative nutrition exactly?